sachinkesiraju/Transform/README.md

 Level 2 algorithm on Top Coder high school championship.

-In this problem, the limit of the number on adding is 1000000000.

 For example, if the user enters 39, the result will be:

 39